19PHOBOSS98/OMNI-DRONES/README.md

 </br>Visit their discord servers: ([VS2](https://discord.gg/aWeNDCUTS6), [CC](https://discord.gg/dRTtrdK)) to learn more.

 </br>
-Some stuff about the library that I think it's cool:
+Some cool stuff about the library that I think worth mentioning:

 <ul>
    <li>